samz0la/NEIL/README.md

 6. Other than fixinng the collision, in game, to looking more realistic, I am happy with the aesthetic/cosmetics of my app.

 7. Stretch Goals:
-    * fixing collision

     * adding music
-    * import it to ios and be able to put it up on the appstore.
+    * import it to ios
+    * Put it up on the appstore

 8. * [WireFrame](docs/NEIL_wireframe.pdf)
    * [User Stories](docs/UserStories.pdf)